Olin-Rice Science Center, Room 221

 Elective supporting courses:

-One elective supporting course selected from the following: One elective supporting courses among the following: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, CHEM 222 - Analytical Chemistry, COMP 120 - Computing and Society, COMP 121 - Introduction to Scientific Programming, COMP 123 - Core Concepts in Computer Science, GEOG 225 - Introduction to Geographic Information Systems, GEOL 160 - Dynamic Earth and Global Change, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 237 - Multivariable Calculus, MATH 253 - Applied Mulitivariate Stats, MATH 354 - Probability, PHYS 221 - Introductory Physics I, PHYS 226 - Principles of Physics I, or another course approved by the Chair.
+One elective supporting course selected from the following: One elective supporting courses among the following: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, CHEM 222 - Analytical Chemistry, COMP 120 - Computing and Society, COMP 121 - Introduction to Scientific Programming, COMP 123 - Core Concepts in Computer Science, ENVI 335 - Science and Citizenship, GEOG 225 - Introduction to Geographic Information Systems, GEOL 160 - Dynamic Earth and Global Change, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 237 - Multivariable Calculus, MATH 253 - Statistical Computing and Machine Learning, MATH 254 - Probability and Mathematical Statistics, PHYS 221 - Introductory Physics I, PHYS 226 - Principles of Physics I, or another course approved by the Chair.

 Selection of the elective supporting courses should be made in consultation with the student's advisor and must be approved by the Chair.
 Long-term goals typially will influence the choice of supporting courses.
 For example, students interested in a career in medicine or research in the biomedical sciences normally should complete a year of organic chemistry and a year of introductory physics.
 Students interested in pursuing an ecology path should consider taking a GIS (Geographic Information Systems) course, intermediate or advanced math or statistics, or a geology course.
 Students planning a career as a science educator at the primary or secondary level should consider taking supporting courses in several of the science departments, as well as courses from the Educational Studies Department.